 Dynamic

-Developers should learn Slurm when working in HPC environments, such as supercomputing centers, research labs, or cloud-based clusters, to manage batch jobs, parallel applications, and resource-intensive simulations meets kubernetes is widely used in the industry and worth learning.
+Use Kubernetes when running containerized applications at scale with high availability needs, such as in cloud-native microservices environments where automatic scaling and self-healing are critical meets developers should learn slurm when working in hpc environments, such as supercomputing centers, research labs, or cloud-based clusters, to manage batch jobs, parallel applications, and resource-intensive simulations.
 Here's our take.

 🧊Nice Pick